 An LOA request will be considered for approval only if: • the student has completed a minimum of one module • the LOA is requested in writing and signed and dated; • the LOA request includes the reason for the leave and such reason and supporting documentation demonstrate the need for the LOA to be granted; • there is a reasonable expectation that the student will return after the LOA; • on a subsequent LOA request, the cumulative number of days on leave does not exceed 180 days per 12-month period; and • prior arrangements have been made for the student to be able to continue his or her academic coursework upon return from the LOA, which may include repeating course(s).
 The student must notify the College if he or she intends to return from the LOA early.
 A student with extenuating circumstances may be granted subsequent Leave(s) of Absence not to exceed 180 days of leave within a 12-month period.
 The 12-month period begins on the first day of the student's initial LOA.
 An additional LOA request, and applicable supporting documentation, must be provided for a subsequent LOA request(s).
 The number of days of a LOA is counted beginning with the first day of the student's initial LOA.
 If the student is unable to provide a written LOA request for pre-approval due to unexpected, extenuating circumstances, such as a car accident, the College will accept a verbal LOA request.
-The student must subsequently provide a written LOA request within 14 days, the College will assume that there is not a reasonable expectation that the student will return from LOA and the student will be Withdrawn from the program.
+The student must subsequently provide a written LOA request, along with supporting documentation within 14 days.
+If the student is unable to provide the subsequent written LOA request within 14 days, the College will assume that there is not a reasonable expectation that the student will return from LOA and the student will be Withdrawn from the program.
 The student will be charged a fee to retake a course when the student fails a course and subsequently requests an LOA.